 The first step is closely examining your database.
 During this step, you should check for possible vulnerabilities an attacker may target in the event of a breach.

 Remember, all databases comprise three basic pieces: your data, configuration files, and metadata.
 Metadata and configuration files are often overlooked when considering database security.
-However, the only way to keep your database secure is if you monitor the integrity of all three pieces.
+However, the only way to keep your database secure is to monitor the integrity of all three pieces.

 Elements you want to pay special attention to during this step include:

-- Critical assets: Make a note of assets you believe most likely to be targeted or most subject to compliance regulations.
+- Critical assets: Note of assets you believe most likely to be targeted or most subject to compliance regulations.

 - Redundancies: Watch for redundant features or data across multiple tools or systems.

-- Known violations: If you have any current policies or practices you know violate existing regulations, make a note of those here.
+- Known violations: If you know any current policies or practices that violate existing regulations, make a note of those here.

 - Outdated systems: Examine your systems to see if any require patches or updates.